mbesio/dev-first/README.md

 ## Run the project ##

 > This project is built with React, Node, Express and MySql.
-It uses the [Adzana API](https://developer.adzuna.com/).
-Adzana API to get tailores jobs, you will need to create a profile and get the required tokens.
+It uses the [Adzana API](https://developer.adzuna.com/) to get tailored jobs, you will need to create a profile and get the required tokens.

 ## Table of Contents